 Coming from a mountain environment I have always been fascinated by the complexity of the evolution of this landscape and by natural processes (geological, glaciological, hydrological) that control it.
 In this context, I focused my academic training in the fields of geosciences.
 Graduated of a MSc in Solid Earth geosciences (Joseph Fourier university, Grenoble, France), I decided to focus my career on cryosphere tematics.
 I thus engaged myself in the scientific cooperation of the Glacioclim Observatory of La Paz, in Bolivia (www.great-ice.ird.fr).
 Over two years, I was responsible of the glaciological, meteorological and hydrological monitoring of glaciated drainage basins (Zongo and Charquini Sur).
 After this professional experience, I decided to engage myself in research to understand the feedback mechanisms between climate and earth surface processes in mountain environment.

-- EGU 2016: Outstanding Student Poster and PICO (OSPP) Awards 2016 – Benjamin Lehmann LGM using OSL surface exposure dating (Link & Poster) : Reconstruction of glacier fluctuations in the Western Alps since the
+- EGU 2016 in Vienna (AUT): Outstanding Student Poster and PICO (OSPP) Awards 2016 – Benjamin Lehmann LGM using OSL surface exposure dating (Link & Poster) : Reconstruction of glacier fluctuations in the Western Alps since the

-- UKLUM15: Student Poster Awards 2016 – Benjamin Lehmann Abstract) : Constraining post-LGM glacier fluctuations using OSL-surface exposure dating in the Western Alps (
+- UKLUM15 conference in Glasgow (UK): Student Poster Awards 2016 – Benjamin Lehmann Abstract) : Constraining post-LGM glacier fluctuations using OSL-surface exposure dating in the Western Alps (

 - EGU 2017 – Talk: Benjamin Lehmann Reconstruction of glacier fluctuations in the Mont‐Blanc massif, western Alps: a multi‐method approach (Abstract) :